 But is that enough to consider Prada more sustainable?
 How is Prada really impacting the planet, people, and animals?

-Prada’s environmental rating is ‘Not Good Enough’.
-First, it uses few eco-friendly materials.
-Second, we found no evidence it minimises textile waste or that it implements water reduction initiatives.
+Prada’s environmental rating is “Not Good Enough”.
+It does use some lower-impact materials, including its Re-Nylon fabric.
+Unlike how many synthetics are used, it is primarily used in accessories like hats and bags that are rarely washed, reducing the risks of microfibre pollution.
+However, we found no evidence Prada minimises textile waste or that it implements water reduction initiatives.
 And finally, while Prada complies with its own Restricted Substances List, there is no evidence it has taken meaningful action to eliminate hazardous chemicals.
 Whoops.

-Unfortunately, Prada is also ‘Not Good Enough’ when it comes to labour conditions.
+Unfortunately, Prada is also “Not Good Enough” when it comes to labour conditions.
 Most of Prada’s final stage of production is undertaken in Italy, a medium risk country for labour abuse.
-Still, the brand lacks transparency as it does not publish a list of suppliers or information about forced labour, gender equality, or freedom of association.
-More importantly, we found no evidence that Prada ensures payment of a living wage in its supply chain, nor has adequate policies or safeguards to protect suppliers and workers in its supply chain from the impacts of COVID-19.
-So much for that ‘equity’!
+The brand lacks transparency as it does not publish a list of suppliers or information about forced labour, gender equality, or freedom of association.
+Critically, we also found no evidence that Prada ensures payment of a living wage in its supply chain, nor that it has adequate policies or safeguards to protect suppliers and workers in its supply chain from the impacts of COVID-19.
+So much for that “equity”.

 Prada uses leather, wool, down, angora, exotic animal skin and hair, and we found no evidence the brand has a policy to minimise the suffering of animals.
 Prada did commit to eliminating fur, but that’s not enough for us to give Prada a rating higher than “Very Poor” for animal welfare.

 Overall rating: Not Good Enough

 So, how ethical is Prada?
 We rate Prada “Not Good Enough” based on our own research.
 The Italian label still has a long way to go before we can consider it a responsible brand.